exercism/v3/languages/csharp/exercises/concept/casting/.docs/after.md

 long myLong = myInt;
 ```

-There is no implicit conversion of an numeric (or string) expression to `bool`.
+There is no implicit conversion of a numeric (or string) expression to `bool`.

 An expression of type `char` can be implicitly cast to `int`.
 The cast in the opposite direction must be explicit.
-Not all values of `int` are
+Not all values of `int` are valid utf 16 chars.

 #### Casting Primitive Types - Explicit